What the One Big Beautiful Bill Act means for charitable giving

 1. Permanent income tax brackets

 The OBBBA makes current income tax brackets and rates permanent, removing uncertainty around future rate hikes.
+For 2026, the 10% and 12% tax brackets will also see an additional inflation adjustment.

 Moves to consider: